MAY 2019 UPDATE: information for an additional 4,545 customers affected by the 2015 TalkTalk data breach has been found online.

 Are you a victim of the TalkTalk breach?

-You may be entitled to claim compensation, particularly if the incident has had a distressing affect on you.
+You may be entitled to claim Talktalk data breach compensation, particularly if the incident has had a distressing effect on you.
 We represent victims for data breach compensation claims on a specialised no win, no fee arrangement that serves to protect your position.

-We are representing victims of the incident - if you would like our help, please contact us on 0800 634 75 75 for confidential advice.
+We are representing victims of the Talktalk data breach incident - if you would like our help, please contact us on 0800 634 75 75 for confidential advice.
+Alternatively, request a call back on the form below and a friendly member of our team will be in touch.

 Request a call back from our team